analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.md

 	- Connect P5_6 to RSTN
 	- Connect P5_4 to MFIO
 	- Connect GND to VSS (GND) on the design
-	- (Optional) Connect 3V3 to VDD, otherwise supply power from the MAX32664's board
+	- (Optional) Connect 1V8 to VDD, otherwise the supply power for the MAX32664 needs to match the host mictocontoller logic level.

 6. Open a command prompt and "cd" into this directory